 - Chapter 1, "Overview" provides an introduction to the options and features for your computer.
 Safety precautions and handling techniques are discussed along with the required tools you will need to install and remove options. - Chapter 2, "Preparing to Install and Remove Options" provides instructions for removing the cover and cables for your computer and for locating the components you want to work with. - Chapter 3, "Working with Options on the System Board" provides instructions for locating, accessing, and working with options on the system board. - Chapter 4, "Working with Adapters and Internal Drives" provides instructions for installing and removing adapters and drives. - Chapter 5, "Working with Security Options" describes features such as the security U-bolt and erasing lost or forgotten passwords.
-Information on diskette-write protection is also provided. - Chapter 6, "Completing the Installation" provides instructions for reassembling your computer after you have finished installing options.
-Information about using the Configuration/Setup Utility program is also provided. - Appendix A, "Tips for Installing SCSI Devices" provides information about the SCSI adapter, SCSI cables, and SCSI devices.
-The SCSI adapter is standard in some computer models. - Appendix B, "Changing the Battery" explains how to change your computer backup battery and the precautions you should take when handling and disposing of the battery. - Appendix C, "Installing an Optional Floor Stand" explains how to install and remove the optional floor stand.
-Also, illustrations are provided that show the securement of media within a CD drive in a vertically-positioned computer. - Appendix D, "Interrupt and DMA Resources" contains the default interrupt and direct memory access (DMA) resources for your computer. - Appendix E, "Notices" contains IBM notices and trademark information.
+Information on write protecting diskettes is also provided. - Chapter 6, "Completing the Installation" provides instructions for reassembling your computer after you have finished installing options.
+Information about using the Configuration/Setup Utility program is also provided. - Appendix A, "Changing the Battery" explains how to change your computer backup battery and the precautions to take when handling and disposing of the battery. - Appendix B, "Installing an Optional Floor Stand" explains how to install and remove the optional floor stand.
+Also, an illustration is provided that shows how to secure a CD in a CD-ROM drive when the computer is in a vertical position. - Appendix C, "Interrupt and DMA Resources" contains the default interrupt and direct memory access (DMA) settings for your computer. - Appendix D, "Notices" contains IBM notices and trademark information.